 - How you’ll pay for medical expenses until you become eligible for Medicare?

 - Your overall health and anticipated life expectancy

-- What you have for long-term care and life insurance coverage
+- Do you have long-term care and life insurance coverage?

 - Whether you’re interested in leaving a financial legacy for children, other loved ones or a charity

 The goal is to get a sense of how financially prepared you are to retire at age 62 and whether your plan is achievable, based on how much you’ll have saved and what you expect to need.

 Anticipating Healthcare Needs